Breaking down can be stressful. But staying calm and knowing what to do in the event will help you and your passengers stay safe until help arrives.

 Use the left-hand doors to exit the vehicle and move as far away as you can - behind a safety barrier if there is one.

-On a motorway, move up the bank.
+On a motorway, move up the bank to a position behind the vehicle.
 Leave any pets in your vehicle, since they may present an extra hazard near a busy road.

 Note: you should not exit your vehicle if it is unsafe to do so.
 If you decide to stay in your vehicle, wear seatbelts and keep the doors locked.